 Sure, there might be an occasional fluke or outlier or somebody who knows what they are doing.
 However, for the rest of us, including Jon, it takes hard work and a lot of patience to become successful at blogging.

-If you do happen to see a course that sells that promise, avoid and save your money.
+If you do happen to see a course that sells that promise, avoid it and save your money.

 How is the Fat Stacks Course Bundle structured?